-The current model is a two-level variance components model, with the overall mean of the dependent variable normexam defined by a fixed coefficient $\beta_0$ .
-The second level was added by allowing the mean for the jth school to be raised or lowered from the overall mean by an amount $u{0j}$ .
+- Click Start on the main toolbar - Click Name then Estimates twice in the Equations window raised or lowered from the overall mean by an amount u{0j} .
 These departures from the overall mean are known as the level 2 residuals.
 Their mean is zero and their estimated variance of 0.169 is shown in the Equations window.
 With educational data of the kind we are analysing, they might be called the school effects.
 In other data sets, the level 2 residuals might be hospital, household or area effects, etc.